FaZeDrug/FaZeDrug/README.md

 my name is natasha tran!

-i am a fourth-year computer science student at uc san diego.
+i am a fourth-year computer science student at uc san diego + cofounder @ linkra.ai

 pls check out my [website](https://natashatran.netlify.app) for more info about me!

 i have experience in `javascript`, `python`, `java`, `c`, and `c++`.

 <!--